cbmr-data/cbmr-data.github.io/esrum/_sources/usage/transfers.rst.txt

 .. warning::

-   Data must not be copied out of audited ``/datasets`` or ``/projects`` folders without permission from the relevant data controller!
+   Data must not be copied out of audited ``/datasets`` or ``/projects`` folders without permission from the relevant data controller.
+This is required for GDPR compliance.
 See the :ref:`p_guidelines` for more information.

 *********************************
  Transferring data to/from Esrum